 These frequently asked questions are to be read in conjunction with the data protection guidance available from the data protection page and cover issues that are often raised in relation to data protection in the context of the Methodist Church.
-The issues covered include the changes that will be brought in by the General Data Protection Regulation (GDPR) when it comes into force on 25 May 2018.
+The issues covered include the changes that were brought in by the General Data Protection Regulation (GDPR) when it came into force on 25 May 2018.

 In these Frequently Asked Questions:

 Working Party is the Data Protection Working Party comprising representatives of TMCP and the Connexional Team.

 9 Steps Focus Note is the 9 Steps for Methodist Managing Trustees to Take Now to Comply with GDPR (9 Steps) Focus Note produced by the Working Party.